Episode #31 of the Charged podcast

 The Mass General Diabetes Clinical Center is one of the oldest outpatient centers in the country dedicated to the comprehensive treatment of persons with diabetes, pre-diabetes, and associated disorders.

 Massachusetts General Hospital provides personalized infectious disease management and care for patients with immunocompromised systems who are undergoing organ, bone marrow or stem cell transplantation and other forms of immunosuppression.

 Gestational diabetes is a type of diabetes that happens during pregnancy.
 Unlike type 1 diabetes, gestational diabetes is not caused by having too little insulin.
-Instead a hormone made by your placenta keeps your body from using the insulin as it should.
+Instead, hormones made by your placenta keep your body from using insulin as it should.
 This is called insulin resistance.
 Blood sugar (glucose) then builds up in your blood instead of being absorbed by the cells in your body.

 The symptoms of gestational diabetes often go away after delivery.
 But sometimes they don't.
 Or you may have a greater risk of developing type 2 diabetes later.

 What causes gestational diabetes?

 Healthcare providers don't know what causes gestational diabetes.
 But they do know what happens.

 The placenta gives your growing baby nutrients and water.
 The placenta also makes several hormones to keep the pregnancy healthy.
 These hormones include:

 Human placental lactogen